-Cherries Jubilee with Vanilla Ice Cream is an easy, sophisticated dessert sure to dazzle any enjoying it.
+This simple but sophisticated dessert will dazzle anyone watching it be made and eating it.
 Liqueur-soaked cherries are flambeed with brandy, making a sweet boozy sauce to top ice cream.
 The big secret?
 It’s really easy to make!

 All are tried and true recipes from a different era that have made the cut of time.

 What Is Cherries Jubilee?